gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/06-modeling-cache-coherence.md

 - You can connect the routers any way you like:
   - Mesh, torus, ring, crossbar, dragonfly, etc.
-- Usually hidden in `create_topology` (see configs/topologies)
+- Usually hidden in `create_topology` (see configs/topologies).
-  - Problem: These make assumptions about controllers
+  - Problem: These make assumptions about controllers.
-  - Inappropriate for non-default protocols
+  - Inappropriate for non-default protocols.

 After creating the topology (before simulation), Ruby's network model will find all of the valid paths from one node to another in the on-chip network.
 Thus, the OCN is completely separate from the types of controllers and the protocol.